4 March, 2025

 Health & Wellness, Lifestyle

-According to the current World Health Organisation definition, sexual health is a state of all-rounded well-being in relation to your sexuality.
-It isn’t just the absence of disease and dysfunction; positivity and respect is required in order to have pleasurable and safe sexual experiences that are free from violence and discrimination.
-RuPaul is right – taking care of your own sexual health should be a priority before you get down and dirty with someone else.
-There’s no need to feel embarrassed for wanting to lead a happy and healthy sexual life – Hong Kong may not be the most sexually liberated city, but we’re here to help you find the resources you need.
+The World Health Organisation defines sexual health as a state of all-around well-being in relation to your sexuality.
+This doesn’t just imply the absence of disease and dysfunction; positivity and respect are also required in order to have pleasurable and safe sexual experiences that are free from violence and discrimination.
+RuPaul said it best: taking care of your own sexual health should be a priority before you get down and dirty with someone else.
+Hong Kong may not be the most sexually liberated city, but you shouldn’t feel embarrassed for wanting to lead a healthy sex life.
+Curious to learn more?
+We’re here to help you find the resources you need.

 Jump to: